dcalc/WaLSAtools_fork/README.md

 If you use WaLSAtools in your research, please consider citing:

-> Jafrzadeh, S., Jess, D. B., Stangalini, M. et al. 2025, Nature Reviews Methods Primers, in press.
+> Jafrzadeh, S., Jess, D. B., Stangalini, M. et al. 2025, Nature Reviews Methods Primers, in press

 ---